-Also, the process of extracting stigmas, drying them, and packing them is 100% natural.
+Also, it is 100% natural to extract stigmas, dry them, and pack them.
 The stigmas are hand-plucked.
 Thus, it is a labor-intensive process.

 Due to these reasons, this spice costs a big buck in the market.
-Its cost must cover the time and manual labor put in the production process.
+Its cost must cover the time and manual labor put into the production process.

 In India, this spice is grown in Kashmir exclusively.
 It has earned a GI tag, which indicates the region produces the best quality saffron.

-These elements bestow the flavor, aroma, and color to the spice.
-Its levels are tested in a laboratory, and the higher the amount of these elements, the better is the quality.
+These elements bestow the flavor, aroma, and color of the spice.
+Its levels are tested in a laboratory, and the higher the amount of these elements, the better the quality.

 The Kashmiri variant of this spice is of three types: Mongra, Laccha, and Zarda.
 Mongra saffron is the best quality of this variant.

-It is the 100% pure variant that contains only the dark red-coloured stigmas of the saffron flower.
-Kashmiri mongra saffron has a robust flavor, aroma, and colour.
+It is the 100% pure variant that contains only the dark red-colored stigmas of the saffron flower.
+Kashmiri mongra saffron has a robust flavor, aroma, and color.

-It comprises broken red blossom stalks that known for their top-notch flavour, aroma, and colour.
+It comprises broken red blossom stalks known for their top-notch flavor, aroma, and color.

-The Mogra saffron is, without a doubt, the best Indian variant of this spice and one of the most sought after spices on the planet.
+The Mogra saffron is undoubtedly the best Indian variant of this spice and one of the most sought-after spices on the planet.
 The reasons for its ascent are: -

 - It is a strong yet natural food dye.